-An introductory course on the principles for interpreting Scripture.
-It summarizes the need for hermeneutical principles and explores the qualifications, tools, and goals of a biblical interpreter.
+An introductory course on the principles of interpreting Scripture.
+It summarizes the need for hermeneutical principles and, explores the qualifications, tools, and goals of a biblical interpreter.
 This is followed by a historical survey of hermeneutics from early Jewish interpreters to the present.
 The course includes a unit on the general and specific principles for interpreting the Bible, a unit on genres, and a unit on applying the principles.
-Students develop skills by practicing the principles in the provided exercises.
+Students develop skills by practicing principles in the exercises provided.